kni-labs/rrssb/README.md

 <a name="javascript"></a>

-### Optional: Configure URL and Share Text with Javascript
-Instead of editing each `href` by hand, you can call some Javascript to set the URLs on each social button automatically.
+**Optional: Configure URL and share text with javascript:**<br/> Instead of editing each `href` by hand, you can call some Javascript to set the URLs on each social button automatically.

-This is optional.
-Note, to support users who have disabled Javascript, you still need to edit the `href`s by hand.
+Note: to support users who have disabled Javascript, you still need to edit the `href`s by hand.

 Paste the following before the closing body tag, after the scripts you added in the last section: